knoxie87/Serverless-GraphQL-API/README.md

 # Serverless-GraphQL-API
- Serverless GraphQl API used to retrive and store widget postition configuration to aws dynomodb
+ Serverless GraphQl API used to retrive and store widget position configuration to aws dynomodb.

+ To view the frontend application for this app view see the following App https://github.com/knoxie87/Kendo-Interactive-Dashboard